-21. Market Study When is this due?
-Proposal Application Final Application X Applications must include a market study conducted by an OHFA-approved market study professional updated or approved within 12 months of the application submission date.
+21. Market Study

+Applications must include a market study conducted by an OHFA-approved market study professional updated or approved within 12 months of the application submission date.
 Refer to the LIHTC Rental Underwriting Guidelines for OHFA's market study requirements.
 The rent and income restriction breakdown must match those referenced in the submitted AHFA.
 If any changes occur between the rent and income restriction breakdown between Proposal Application and Final Application, the market study must be updated at Final Application.